andygup/geodev-hackerlabs/develop/jsapi/work_with_proxy/lab.md

 ### Working with proxy

-This lab covers the basics for allowing public, _no-login-required_ access to secure ArcGIS Online services.
+This lab covers the basics for allowing public, _no-login-required_ access to secure ArcGIS Online services using a service proxy hosted on ArcGIS Online.

 1. Click [work_with_proxy/index.html](../work_with_proxy/index.html) and copy the contents to a new [jsbin.com](http://jsbin.com).